--------------------------

 Members Achievements

-The Boys from Lurgan Golf Club reached the Semi-Finals of the Fred Daly Trophy on Wednesday 30th August 2023 at Castletroy Golf Club when they went down to Greystones Golf Club by 4-matches to 1-match.
+The Boys' from Lurgan Golf Club reached the Semi-Finals of the Fred Daly Trophy on Wednesday 30th August 2023 at Castletroy Golf Club when they went down to Greystones Golf Club by 4-matches to 1-match.

 They were led out by Shea Williamson who lost his match against Dylan Holmes by 3 and 1, he was followed by Dylan Alexander who lost out by 4 and 3 against Jamie Anderson, the next two matches between Alex Irwin against William O’Riordan and Conor Coleman against Jack McGovern were halved and in the bottom match Evan Pepper lost his match against Toby Murphy by 6 and 5.